joshuaroy873/NR-Scope-nrOccupancy/README.md

 * Sometimes after running for a while overflow still occurs, as resampling is moved to the time-critical producer thread.
 Investigating if we can assign a dedicated CPU to just the producer thread (I guess by default you can not control whether the CPU will be shared with other processes/threads).

 A working example stdout is `stdout_example.txt`.

-Personally I prefer version B. See `twinrx_ver_B`.
-Only difference is version B moves resampling into producer thread.